jafaryor/knowledge-base/Management/management.md

 * For Leading - Setting a long-term visoin and stategy to bring change.

 People skills:
+* Both relies on emotional intelligence.
-* Managing: 1:1 meetings, Delegating tasks, Coaching employees.
+* Managing is more tactical by conducting: 1:1 meetings, Delegating tasks, Coaching employees performance.
-* Leadng: Building culture, Inspired vision, Fostering collaboration, Cultivating future leaders.
+* Leadng is about building the culture by: Building culture, Inspired vision, Fostering collaboration, Cultivating future leaders.

 ## People Management
 __People Management__, also known as human resource management (HRM), encompasses the tasks of recruitment, management, and providing ongoing support and direction for the employees of an organization.
 These tasks can include the following: compensation, hiring, performance management, organization development, safety, wellness, benefits, employee motivation, communication, administration, and training.